• Skip to primary navigation

 Boneless beef shank

 • Annatto powder (or achiote): Its subtle earthy flavor will not affect the taste of the dish.
-It is used as a natural food dye rather than a spice, like in Java Rice.
+It is mainly used as a natural food dye rather than a spice.

-• Roasted or Fried Peanuts (Adobong Mani): Ground peanuts add texture and richness to the sauce.
-Don't feel like doing the extra step?
-Use more creamy peanut butter instead.
+• Roasted or Fried Peanuts: Ground peanuts add texture and richness to the sauce.
+If you want to skip the extra step, just use more creamy peanut butter instead.

 • Shanghai bok choy: This leafy Chinese cabbage tastes sweeter than regular bok choy called pechay in the Philippines.
 Choose whichever is available to you.

 • Eggplant: If you are in the US, use Japanese or Chinese eggplant.
-They have thin skin, fewer seeds, and sweeter flesh than other varieties.
+They're known for their thin skin, fewer seeds, and sweeter flesh compared to other varieties.

 • Sautéed shrimp paste (or ginisang bagoong alamang): It is a salty, umami-rich condiment that brings the dish together.
 Get the sautéed variety, not the pink/raw version.